LOYOLA UNIVERSITY CHICAGO

 Engage in long-term financial forecasting and planning; Differentiate various reimbursement strategies/ methodologies; Complete comprehensive financial forecast for a healthcare organization

 This course examines competitive strategy, leadership in current healthcare environment.
 Content emphasizes formulation, execution & management, critical evaluation of organizational strategy.
 Key challenges faced by U.S. healthcare organizations and strategic responses are introduced.
 The relationship between strategic outcomes and leadership is explored emphasizing values-based leadership and individual qualities that define effective leaders.
+2) Evaluate strategic options for a healthcare organization.
+3) Formulate a strategy for a healthcare organization.
+4) Manage the execution of a defined strategy.
+5) Evaluate the performance of a strategic plan.
+6) Compare theoretical concepts of leadership.

 Outcomes